HexHive/Sysyphuzz/README.md

 ## How To Build SYSYPHUZZ

-SYSYPHUZZ is based on Syzkaller, SYSYPHUZZ does not require additional dependencies.
+SYSYPHUZZ is based on Syzkaller; SYSYPHUZZ does not require additional dependencies.
 ### Clone this Repo
 ### Build
 Run the deploy.sh script with sudo privileges.
-This script creates a new user fuzz and sets up the environment.
+This script creates a new user "fuzz" and sets up the environment.
 You can modify the default password in the shell file if needed.

 Once executed, Sysyphuzz is ready for use.